 In order to show the difference between how we model rules in waylay compared to CEP and Decision trees engines, I have taken the example from this blog: “How-to: Build a Complex Event Processing App on Apache Spark and Drools“.

-In this example (you can find the blog at this link), the author considers running CEP for sepsis-shock analysis using Spark, HBase and Drools, evaluating the conditions at runtime.
+In this example (you can find the the code here), the author considers running CEP for sepsis-shock analysis using Spark, HBase and Drools, evaluating the conditions at runtime.
 Sepsis analysis is described here:

 - When a patient presents with two or more SIRS criteria but with hemodynamic stability (i.e. blood pressure at baseline), a clinical assessment must be made to determine the possibility of an infectious etiology.